FGDES/libVIODES-Qt4-Pre2024/README.md

 ## Tutorial

-The base usaage of libVIODES is demonstrated by the simple Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
-It is meant as a basis for testing ant debugging.
+The base usaage of libVIODES is demonstrated by the simple Qt application "vioedit" which loads VioModels from file and displays the corresponding VioView.
+It is meant as a basis for testing and debugging.

 ## Build System